I know a male survivor

 How should I respond if a man I know tells me he has been assaulted?

 While there may be some differences in how rape impacts a male versus a female survivor of sexual assault, the basics of supporting survivors are the same for men as for women.
 Believe him.
 Know what your community's resources are and help him explore his options.
 Don't push and don't blame.
 Ask him what he wants and listen.
 Be cautious about physical contact until he's ready.
-Get help for yourself.
+If you are experiencing difficulty supporting a survivor, please consider seeking support for yourself.

 Where can male survivors go for help?